 International cartels affecting Canada are often entered into abroad and merely implemented in Canada.
 This usually raises jurisdictional questions: can a foreign conspirator be brought before the Canadian courts?
 Such questions, however, arise principally with respect to criminal prosecutions.
-Canadian courts have determined (in the context of the Vitamins litigation) that they have personal jurisdiction over foreign defendants who are alleged to have entered into foreign conspiracies affecting Canadian commerce.
-3
+Canadian courts have determined (in the context of the Vitamins litigation) that they have personal jurisdiction in civil cases over foreign defendants who are alleged to have entered into foreign conspiracies affecting Canadian commerce.3

 Class actions - general

 Almost all Canadian competition law litigation in recent years has been conducted by way of class actions.
-Large purchasers have occasionally sued cartel participants in traditional litigation, and direct purchasers were few enough to sue as a group (rather than a class) in respect of the graphite electrodes cartel.
+Large purchasers have occasionally sued cartel participants in traditional litigation - for example, direct purchasers were few enough to sue as a group (rather than a class) in respect of the Graphite Electrodes cartel.
 But class proceedings have really been the order of the day.